-Figure 2-2-5: How to Pull Out the SFP Transceiver
+Figure 2-3-2: How to Pull Out the SFP Transceiver Module

 Never pull out the module without lifting up the lever of the module and turning it to a horizontal position.
-Directly pulling out the module could damage the module and the SFP module slot of the Wall-mount Managed Switch.
+Directly pulling out the module could damage the module and the SFP module slot of the Industrial Managed Switch.